I have been thinking lately about the myth of progress.

 It seems to me that all our resistance to honesty and true inner exploration stems in part from a fear of not wanting to approach something that challenges our stability, our foundations.
 A fear of decentralizing and decolonizing the self, a fear of what we will find underneath it all.
 I vote that in all things we approach, both magically and mundane, read, accumulate knowledge, then decentralize, take it outside of the self and ask, what does this all mean?
 Where is this valuable?
 Where is this applicable?

 All the the feedback stuffed down our throats via the media, cultural norms, and our upbringing, these are all repetitive functions that are not real.
-They are modes of sustaining power and order in an increasingly complex society, the more aware we are of this the more we clear away the debris, while also knowing when it is wise to dismantle and when it is not.
+They are modes of sustaining power and order in an increasingly complicated society, the more aware we are of this the more we are able to clear away the debris, while also knowing when it is wise to dismantle and when it is not.
 It is my belief that the more frequently one does this, the more one is able to tap into clarity and freedom.

 Then one becomes a better reader of the signs.